badgrenola/sapper-tailwind-blog/src/articles/reading-tiff-tags.md

 So ends this first, pretty dry article about Geode!
 Fun, eh? 😬 I'm hoping that the above might prove vaguely useful to anyone thinking about attempting something similar.
 And if not, it will at least remind me how I approached it, when I no-doubt find myself doing this again in a year or so!

-If you head over to [the app](https://mattbrealey.com/geode) right now, you'll be able to see the above in practice, as you can load any tiff file and browse of the available tag information for each IFD found.
+If you head over to [the app](https://mattbrealey.com/geode) right now, you'll be able to see the above in practice, as you can load any tiff file and browse all of the available tag information for each IFD found.

 Next step, pixel loading!